How ex-husband and friend stabbed and raped, leading to double amputation

 She said Mzee Thomas and Okalu ganged up, rapped and stabbed her before she was tied on the railway truck.

 Okalu and Kerenje are still in prison after they failed to raise bail.
-The two have denied the charges.
+They have denied the charges.

 "They told me that I would die there as they walked away.
-The train was approaching quickly so I struggled to at least move my body off the rail and only managed to secure the upper body because of the stab wound as the train came crushing both my lower limbs," she said.
+The train was approaching quickly so I struggled to at least move my body off the rail and only managed to release the upper body, The train crushed both my lower limbs," she testified.

 ALSO READ: Busy week as Mombasa hosts delegates from 40 countries

-You could have heard a pin drop as she continued to narrate the ordeal only depicted in the horror movies.
+You could have heard a pin drop as she narrated the ordeal reminiscent of horror movies.

-Aisha said that she tried screaming to save herself by throwing loose chips at the approaching train to alert the driver about her presence on the rails and have him stop but it was too late.
+Aisha said that she tried screaming to save herself by throwing loose chips at the approaching train to alert the driver but it was too late.

-The train only managed to stop with her trapped under the rails, having run her over and crushed both her legs.
+The train only managed to stop with her trapped underneath and both legs crushed.

 "The train stopped,the captain came over flashing a flash light, saw me in pain, I told him I was not dead.
 He rushed and honked to call for help," said Aisha.